borntofrappe/game-development/Games/Petri Dish/README.md

 In the `Noise` folder I explore `love.math.noise` with the ultimate goal of building the foundation for the blob-like animation.

+## Timer

+In the `Timer` folder I try to recreate the functionality of the knife library, with a series of files dedicated to create and manage timers, delays, tweens.

 ## Resources

 - [Wikipedia entry for agar.io](https://en.wikipedia.org/wiki/Agar.io)